 Studying in Wellington will mean that you will never be stuck for things to do.
 Our School of Hospitality and Te Auaha campuses are locations right in the hear of Wellington CBD so all of these things will be right on your doorstep.
 Here is a list of some of the things Wellington has to offer when you need to take a break from the books.

-Weta Workshop is a world renowned special effects and design studio in Wellington's Miramar suburb.
-During the Weta Studio Tours you can get up close and personal with movie props, weapons, creatures vehicles and more.
+Weta Workshop is a world-renowned special effect and design studio in Wellington's Miramar suburb.
+During the Weta Studio Tours, you can get up close and personal with movie props, weapons, creatures vehicles and more.

 Locally known as the Cake Tin the Westpac Stadium is the home ground for the Hurricanes and Wellington Phoenix.
 The stadium is located right on the waterfront and is only a short walk from the CBD.
 The stadium holds a number of rugby, soccer and cricket events as well as concerts and festivals.

 Have a question